 - Stir this mixture well with a spatula until it turns smooth and no visible sign of Maida is available.
 Do not worry if the mixture is little lumpy.

-- Pour this entire mixture into previously greased baking pan, place it in the preheated oven at 180 degrees Celsius for 40 Minutes until the top surface looks brown.
+- Pour this entire mixture into a previously greased baking pan, place it in the preheated oven at 180 degrees Celsius for 40 minutes until the top surface looks brown.

 - Your Christmas cake is ready to be served with coffee or chocolate syrup